These delicious Vegan Singapore Noodles are the perfect exotic dinner for your tastebuds!

-And yes, this does not only refer to this delicious dish you’ve clicked on here (cause that is definitely calling my name), but this time it’s literally calling: I’m going to Singapore!
+Singapore is calling!
+And yes, this does not only refer to these Delicious Vegan Singapore Noodles you’ve clicked on here (cause that is definitely calling my name), but this time it’s literally calling: I’m going to Singapore!

 I couldn’t be more excited!
 As you may have read in my previous post about ‘Fernweh’, this is a very special trip for me to go on, probably a once-in-a-lifetime opportunity – and the excitement is already giving me sleepless nights.

 This trip has actually been planned a year in advance – I can’t believe the past year has gone by so quickly and now I am literally about to board the plane taking me to the beautiful place that is Singapore (at least I assume it’s beautiful, I’ve seen lots of pictures ;))

 On that note – if you know of anything I should definitely check out whilst I’m there, or have any advice on Netflix shows to watch on the 13 hrs flight, send me a message 😉